Superior farmhouse Bed and Breakfast near Looe in Cornwall

 Green Acorn Award

 ‘A Green Acorn’ has been awarded to Bucklawren Farm by the South East Cornwall Tourism Association.
 As farmers we are aware and concerned about the environment in which we live.
 We have taken steps to reduce the impact on our local environment by recycling, composting, conserving energy and reducing water consumption.
 We use local suppliers and traders wherever possible.
 A local walks map has been produced to encourage guests to leave their cars behind’.
-We have recently installed solar panels to help reduce energy costs and a biomass boiler has been recently installed.
+We have solar panels and a biomass boiler.